Type: Article -> Category: AI Stories

 AI Questions and Answers section for Day of the Demi-Gods - A Short Story Co Created using AI

 Welcome to a new feature where you can interact with our AI called Jeannie.
 You can ask her anything relating to this article.
-If this feature is available, you should see a small genie lamp in the bottom right of the page.
+If this feature is available, you should see a small genie lamp above this text.
 Click on the lamp to start a chat or view the following questions that Jeannie has answered relating to Day of the Demi-Gods - A Short Story Co Created using AI.

 Be the first to ask our Jeannie AI a question about this article